salla-andre/vision-museum-app/README.md

 - Objects pushed by other objects while dragging won’t have their new position persisted.
 - The app doesn’t detect walls, so the objects can be dragged beyond walls and over objects like tables.
 - The Info View doesn’t have a physical body and may overlay other objects in the virtual space.

+## Demo

+Check the demo video at Youtube: https://youtu.be/qvMUUy7tPao